shuangsong0110/NeuPred/README.md

 - TEMP_FILES (optional): T / F. If `tmp=T`, the temp files will be kept, including the LD blocks, test files, etc. If `tmp=F`, the temp files will be deleted after the results have been generated.

+- SCALE (optional): T / F. If the effect sizes are used for standardized genotypes, please set `scale=T`; if the effect sizes are used for raw genotypes (0,1,2), such as calculating scores with PLINK, please set `scale=F`.

 ### NeuPred-I (Individual-level data based PRS method)
 The individual-level data version, NeuPred-I can be run using the following command: